tencentmusic/supersonic/README.md

 SuperSonic comes with sample semantic models as well as chat conversations that can be used as a starting point.
 Please follow the steps:

 - Download the latest prebuilt binary from the [release page](https://github.com/tencentmusic/supersonic/releases)
-- Run script "bin/supersonic-daemon.sh" to start services (one java process and one python process)
+- Run script "assembly/bin/supersonic-daemon.sh start" to start a standalone Java service
 - Visit http://localhost:9080 in the browser to start exploration

 ## Build and Development